 Why adverse weather is a concern for the elderly

-Winter has firmly set in, with the mercury dropping below 0°C for the first time in January.
-For the elderly, this can be a lonely, frightening time, with increased risks of becoming ill or injured.
+Winter has firmly set in, and for older adults this can be a lonely, frightening time, with increased risks of becoming ill or injured.

 Age UK state that an elderly person dies every seven minutes from the winter cold in the UK, with economic and social factors combining to create difficult circumstances.
 Recent figures indicate that up to 60% of elderly people will ration heating to save money, while 40% are considering reducing their spending on food to supplement heating costs.
 Over 50% believed that their pension would not be sufficient even to cover a reduced heating bill.